-2.1 Physical moisture fluxes in the absence of biotic control

-Let F be the horizontal moisture flux equal to the amount of atmospheric moisture passing inland across a unit horizontal length perpendicular to the stream line per unit time, dimension kg $H_2Om^{-1}s^{-1}$.
+2.1.
+Physical moisture fluxes in the absence of biotic control Let F be the horizontal moisture flux equal to the amount of atmospheric moisture passing inland across a unit horizontal length perpendicular to the stream line per unit time, dimension kg H2O m-1 s-1.
 With air masses propagating inland to a distance x from the ocean (x is measured along the stream line), their moisture content decreases at the expense of the precipitated water locally lost to runoff.
 Thus, change of F per unit covered distance is equal to local runoff.
-Due to the homogeneity of the atmosphere, the probability that water vapor molecules join the runoff, does not depend on the of the flux of atmospheric moisture over distance dx is proportional to the flux itself:
+Due to the homogeneity of the atmosphere, the probability that water vapor molecules condense, precipitate and join the runoff, does not depend on the distance traveled by these molecules in the atmosphere.
+It follows that the change dF of the flux of atmospheric moisture over distance dx is proportional to the flux itself: